Following is a recount of day 2 of a volunteer trip to the US/Mexican border, where we volunteered helping with the migrant crisis at the border.

 Volunteers shared their daily experiences.
 There were four civil weddings, 27 legal counseling sessions, hot meals served to all that came in wanting to eat.
 Responsibilities were assigned for Tuesday morning.

-Will be going to Chaparral in the morning (current port of entry where migrants can request asylum via a number system that is then written down in a notebook), with a supervising attorney and several volunteers to speak to the migrants about their eligibility for asylum protection.
+Our group will be going to Chaparral in the morning (current port of entry where migrants can request asylum via a number system that is then written down in a notebook), with a supervising attorney and several volunteers to speak to the migrants about their eligibility for asylum protection.

 It was a busy and highly emotional day.
 I was honored to be trusted with the details of their personal story by each of the individuals I came in contact with.
 The volunteers inspired me with their compassion and desire to helps others in their moment of need.